“The hardest thing in the world to understand is the income tax.” ” -Albert Einstein

 Let’s say you’re making $350K in base salary and $200 in vested RSUs and $100 Commission/Bonus ($650k Total).

 At first glance, that’s fantastic.
+You are exceeding expectations, hitting all of your targets.
 But when you layer in:

+Your commissions and bonuses?
+Taxed at the highest bracket.
 Your RSUs?
 Taxed the moment they vest.
-Your bonuses?
-Taxed at the highest bracket.
 Your deductions?
 Minimal compared to your income.

 2. The Problem with W-2 Income (Salary/Bonuses/Commissions/RSU’s)

-W-2 income is the most heavily taxed income class and withheld from your monthly earnings by your employer.
+W-2 income, or active income, is the most heavily taxed income class and withheld from your monthly earnings by your employer.

-You can’t deduct much.
-You can’t defer much.
-And you’re taxed at the top marginal rate with every new dollar earned.
+You can not deduct much.
+You can not defer much.
+And you are taxed at the top marginal rate with every new dollar earned.

 Bonus and Commissions: Wonderful incentives but taxed heavily.

 Result?
-You’re exposed.
-Even if you invest responsibly in the stock market, you’re left hoping for long-term appreciation—while taxes eat your earnings today.
+You are exposed.
+You are left hoping for long-term appreciation—while taxes eat your earnings today.

-3. Why High-Income Professionals Are Turning to Real Estate
+3. Why High-Income Sales Professionals Are Turning to Real Estate

-Real estate isn’t just about cash flow and appreciation—it’s about tax efficiency.
+Real estate isn’t just about cash flow and appreciation—it is about tax efficiency.

-When you invest passively in a real estate or private equity fund, you gain access to two of the most powerful tax tools the IRS uses to incentivize investment into housing to address the shortage.
+When you invest passively in a real estate or a private equity fund, you gain access to two of the most powerful tax tools the IRS has designed to incentivize investment into housing to address the shortage.

-Depreciation-Deprecation is a “paper” loss that is used to offset passive income from the property-even if you never swing a hammer.
-Because private real estate is business it benefits from several deductions including depreciation.
+Depreciation-Deprecation is a “paper” loss deduction that is used to offset passive income from the property-even if you never swing a hammer.
+Because private real estate is a business, it benefits from several deductions including depreciation.
+This allows you to grow your income without increasing your tax bracket or taxable income.

-1031 Exchanges-The most powerful tool used by the largest investors is 1031 exchanges.
+The 1031 Exchange-The most powerful tool used by the largest investors is the 1031 exchange.
 They defer any capital gains or depreciation recapture from real estate if you roll the equity distributions from a sale/exit into another property.

 THIS IS HUGE!

-– Real-World Example: The Tech Exec who Received a $35K Tax Refund
+Real-World Example: The Sales Director who Received a $25K Tax Refund

-Anthony is a Cramlet Capital investor who is a sales engineering senior director at a major tech firm.
-He earned just under $300K last year.
-Roughly $200K was his base salary and another $100k in incentive pay.
-Nearly $100k was withheld from his earnings over the course of that year.
+Anthony is a Cramlet Capital investor who is a Regional Director of Sales at a major SaaS firm.
+He earned just under $400K last year.
+Roughly $200K was his base salary, another $100k in commissions, and another $100k in RSUs vested.
+Nearly $200k was withheld from his earnings over the course of that year.

-After investing $100k into a private real estate opportunity, we provided him a schedule K-1 that listed his investment and provided $50,000 in depreciation paper loss.
+He sold his vested RSU’s and re-allocated $100k into a private real estate opportunity.
+This reduced his concentration risk and diversified his portfolio with an uncorrelated investment.
+We provided him with a schedule K-1 that provided $50,000 in depreciation paper loss.
 His CPA applied the $50,000 in passive depreciation while preparing his tax filing.

 End result?

-- His CPA applied the remaining $35k in depreciation offset the taxes withheld from his W-2 earnings resulting in a $35k tax refund.
-He met certain eligibility requirements defined by the IRS including filing jointly with his wife.
+- He had a $10k tax shortfall from his RSUs that vested.
+His CPA then applied the remaining $35k in depreciation to offset the taxes withheld from his W-2 earnings in that first year.
+This resulted in a $25k tax refund instead of a t$10k tax bill.
+Please note, he met certain eligibility requirements defined by the IRS including filing jointly with his wife, however many of our investors find themselves in this exact situation.
+We call this the Golden Ticket.

 The compound effect of this is massive.
-Over a 12 year period, that $100k turned to $1.6M leveraging the power of Depreciation and 1031 Exchange. $600,000 more wealth that without leveraging this tax strategy.
+Over a 12-year period, that $100k could turn to $1.6M leveraging the power of Depreciation and the 1031 Exchange. $600,000 more wealth than without leveraging this tax strategy.

 4. This Isn’t a Loophole—It’s the System